 A garage door is also a common weak point against high winds.
 If your garage door fails, the wind will likely cause your roof to fail.
 Secure your home with a wind-load garage door or by retrofitting your existing garage door with a brace or hurricane shutter.

 - Reinforce your roof

 Hurricane straps and ties can secure the joints and improve the stability of your structure.
 One of the strongest protections is to use a system that anchors the roof, walls, and foundation together to create a continuous load path.

 Power outages can extend far beyond the main hurricane damage zone.
 However, the worst effects can occur when there’s the combined impact of flooding during a power outage.
 To protect against these circumstances, it’s important to have backup power for your flood protection equipment.

 - Get a backup battery for your sump pump

 A key part of emergency preparedness is being able to keep pumping water out of your home even when the power is out.
 During a flood, it can take some time before it’s safe to activate power lines or use a generator, but sump pump batteries are designed to function safely in wet conditions.

 - Add a home generator and buy ice

 Prepare the rest of your household for power outages.
 This includes having ice for perishable food and having a generator to run appliances after the immediate water threat has passed.

-Contact our friendly and knowledgeable team today to find out how a free consultation from Mount Valley Foundation Services can help you be prepared for a hurricane with reliable basement waterproofing, crawl space repair, and foundation repair solutions.
+Contact our friendly and knowledgeable team today to find out how a free consultation from Mount Valley Foundation Services can help you be prepared for a hurricane with information about basement waterproofing, crawl space repair, and foundation repair.